Rack Configuration

 # create the IP pool

-oxide ip-pool create --name $poolName --description $poolDescription
+oxide system networking ip-pool create --name $poolName --description $poolDescription

 # insert an address range into the new IP pool